RobotLocomotion/drake/manipulation/models/iiwa_description/README.md

 ## Additional Edits

+Limits have been added to the xacro files, and then manually merged into the hand-edited files.

 ### Velocity and Effort Limits

-Velocity and effort limits have been added to the xacro files, and then manually merged into the hand-edited files.

-The limits were derived from the third table at page 30 of the followking KUKA
+Velocity and effort limits were derived from the third table at page 30 of the followking KUKA brochure:
-brochure:

 * "KUKA Sensitive robotics_LBR iiwa.
 (URL:
 <https://www.kuka.com/-/media/kuka-downloads/imported/9cb8e311bfd744b4b0eab25ca883f6d3/kuka_lbr_iiwa_brochure_en.pdf>